Reaction-Framework/react-native-camera/README.md

 #### `static async checkAudioPermission()` (iOS; Android)

 Exposes the native API for checking if the device has authorized access to the microphone.
 Can be called before video capturing to ensure proper UX.
-If application is not authorized exception will be thrown (Promise will reject).
-Otherwise call will pass without exception, and with no result returned (Promise will resolve without result).
+Resolves with `Camera.constants.PermissionStatus.authorized` if access is authorized, `Camera.constants.PermissionStatus.denied` if access is denied or `Camera.constants.PermissionStatus.notDetermined` if permission is still undetermined.

 #### `static async requestAudioPermission()` (iOS; Android)